PasTrik/PasTrik/README.md

 # Hi there - I'm ... idk 🤔
-I'm fullstack web developper since 2018, I'm mainly a Backend developer, but I'm getting better at FrontEnd.
+I'm fullstack web developper since 2018, I'm mainly a FrontEnd developer, but I'm getting better at Backend.

 💻 - Here are some stats :